 Even more damming, Hurras al-Madinah’s leadership also has been connected to Jund Allah, an armed Islamist group that has become less relevant following the end of the Lebanese civil war in 1990.

-They are also linked to jihadi Shaykh Tariq Mirchi, who was indicted for terrorist attack against the Lebanese Army on August 13, 2008.
+They are also linked to jihadi Shaykh Tariq Mirchi, who was indicted for a terrorist attack against the Lebanese Army on August 13, 2008.
 Mirhi served 15 years in prison but retained significant support in Tripoli.
 Released in 2020, Mirhi has opened a grocery store branded as a charity but serves as a platform for recruitment.

 Lebanon’s Election